CarlosAMolina/cmoli.es/src/projects/aws-s3-diff/introduction.md

 - Can the S3 URI contain folders?

-No, the current version of the program cannot manage folders, it only compares files.
+No, the current version of the program cannot manage folders.
+The analyzed paths must contain only files, not folders.

 If the S3 URI contains any folder, the program will end with an error.